WheatonCS/Lexos/test/test_suite/Cut/seg_doc/README.md

 3. Set the cut mode to "Segments"

-4. Set "Segment Size" to 10
+4. Set "Number of Segments" to 10

 5. Click "Apply"